Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Most RV sewer hoses come in either 15-foot or 20-foot lengths.

-You can purchase a separate extension hose (generally come in 10-foot sections) if you need additional length.
+That said, you can purchase a separate extension hose (generally come in 10-foot sections) if you need additional length.

 But how long of a sewer hose do you need?

 A good rule of thumb is to get at least the length from your RVs sewage dump outlet tube to the rear of your rig (plus a few extra feet).